About Product

 Business impact

-Flashing border with an increment thickness unlocks benefits across the experience:
+Implementing a flashing border with incremental thickness delivers measurable benefits across the user and business experience:

 Final takeaways